-For example, in the quickstart, to identify a specific version of the image:
+To identify a specific version of the image

 or, add the image's digest:

-In the console, on the Images screen, the Tags column lists the image's tags.
+In Google Cloud console, on the Images screen, the Tags column lists the image's tags.
 Click on the version of the image to see metadata, including the Image digest.

 See Tagging Images for how to modify tags.

-If your project is scoped to your domain, then the project ID includes the name of
+If your project is scoped to your domain, the project ID includes the name of

 example.com:my-project could have the